History, Mission & Vision

 Hope Communities was founded in 1980 by a group of concerned citizens, troubled by the growing number of their friends and neighbors who were unable to advance economically due to, among other barriers, a lack of safe, affordable housing.
 The organization was created around community activists Ray and Marilyn Stranske’s kitchen table and set its sights on Denver’s historic Five Points neighborhood as a starting point.

-One of only 6 founding members of Enterprise Community Partners (a pioneering and nationwide affordable housing developer), Hope Communities has been directly involved in the creation of thousands of units of affordable housing for almost four decades.
+One of six founding members of Enterprise Community Partners, a pioneering and nationwide affordable housing developer, Hope Communities has been directly involved in the creation of thousands of units of affordable housing in Denver over the years.

 A community in which everyone has a safe place to call home and the resources they need to thrive.

-Hope Communities accomplishes our mission in a manner consistent with our core operating values:
+Hope Communities and the work we do to accomplish our mission are guided by our core operating values:

 Respect.
 We believe that all people should be treated with respect and dignity.
 We appreciate and recognize the value that each person – whether a resident, employee, board member, vendor, community partner or donor – brings to our work and to the community.